CEF Program Info

 Fellows also build community off campus through sustained work with community partners.
 Fellows will be introduced to select community leaders during their orientation and throughout first year programming and will be provided a curated list of ongoing community engagement opportunities to explore in their first year.
 CCE staff encourage Fellows to explore a variety of community sites in their first year, and CCE staff assist Fellows in finding a long term community site where they can receive mentorship from a community partner and where they feel empowered to make an impact.

-Dr. Anthony C. Siracusa, CCE’s Engaged Learning Specialist, who directs the Fellows Program, also assists students in becoming part of the vibrant community connected to the Collaborative for Community Engagement (CCE) at Colorado College.
-Dr. Siracusa assists Fellows in learning the fundamentals of social change work, facilitates discernment professional identity, and assists students in thinking through how their fellowship can be integrated into their academic work.
-Fellows are encouraged to communicate closely with Dr. Siracusa about any challenges they may face - on campus or in the community - and to work with him as well as other Bonners to continually improve the Bonner Fellowship experience at CC.
+Our staff assist students in becoming part of the vibrant community connected to the Collaborative for Community Engagement (CCE) at Colorado College.
+We will help Fellows learn the fundamentals of social change work, discern professional identity, and assist students in thinking through how their fellowship can be integrated into their academic work.
+Fellows are encouraged to communicate closely with our staff about any challenges they may face - on campus or in the community - and to work with them as well as other Bonners to continually improve the Bonner Fellowship experience at CC.

 What is the Bonner Network?